-An application for relaxation of the exclusion or progression rules in relation to any Semester must:
+An application for relaxation of the exclusion rules is known as a 'Rule 67 application' and must:

-- be completed in statutory declaration format using the form available from the Forms and Fees page of the LPAB website; - be accompanied by the prescribed fee; - clearly explain why the student has not made sufficient progress in the course or, why the student has had difficulty with the subject which has been repeatedly failed; - demonstrate convincingly that circumstances have changed allowing the student a much better opportunity to succeed; and indicate whether the student wishes to take one subject or more than one subject if permitted to re-enrol.
+- be made using the form available from the Forms and Fees page of the LPAB website; - be accompanied by the prescribed fee; - clearly explain why the student has not made sufficient progress in the course or, why the student has had difficulty with the subject which has been repeatedly failed; - demonstrate convincingly that circumstances have changed allowing the student a much better opportunity to succeed; and indicate the subject(s) which the student wishes to take if permitted to re-enrol.

-Please ensure that the declaration has been completed correctly and properly witnessed.
-A deficient declaration will delay processing and may place enrolment in the relevant Semester at risk.
+Please ensure that your application is complete, provides sufficient detail about circumstances and attaches relevant supporting documentation.
+A deficient application may delay processing and may place enrolment in the relevant semester at risk